 South Beach

 This seemingly endless stretch of white, sandy beaches has room for everyone.
 It is the southern end of the 11-mile Miami Beach.
 A pedestrian walkway stretches between the beach and city streets along the entire Miami Beach.
-Don’t miss a photo op of the fun and colorful lifeguard towers.
-At the southernmost end of the beach at the South Pointe Park.
+Don’t miss a photo op of the fun and colorful lifeguard towers at the southernmost end of the beach at the South Pointe Park.

 Espanola Way